-You'll need to set up a workplace pension scheme, enrol any eligible employees (we explain this in more detail further in the guide), and make employer pension contributions each time you pay them.
+You'll need to set up a workplace pension scheme (which we explain in more detail on page 18).

+If your employee is eligible to be enrolled onto your workplace pension scheme, you'll need to make employer pension contributions each time that you pay them.

-The minimum pension contribution for employers is 3%.
+The minimum contribution that you must make towards your employee's pension is 3%.